Artoriuz/ArtCNN/README.md

 ![Model Architecture](./Images/model_architecture.png "Model Architecture")

-The main variant of the shader is offered in 3 sizes:
+The main variant of the shader is offered in 2 sizes:
 - `ArtCNN_C4F32.glsl`: This has 4 internal convolution layers with 32 filters each.
 This is the "big" variant of the shader.
-This is the best version of the shader but it is a bit resource-intensive for real-time video playback, you should only consider using it if you have a good GPU.
+This is the best version of the shader for very high quality content, but it is a bit resource-intensive for real-time video playback and you should only consider using it if you have a good GPU.
 - `ArtCNN_C4F16.glsl`: This has 4 internal convolution layers with 16 filters each.
 This is the "normal" variant of the shader.
 Most semi-recent discrete GPUs should be able to handle this.
-- `ArtCNN_C4F8.glsl`: This has 4 internal convolution layers with 8 filters each.
-This is the "small" variant of the shader.
-You should only use this for performance reasons.

-A few other variants are also offered, these are meant to cover specific needs or edge-case scenarios:
+A few other variants of `C4F16` are also offered, these are meant to cover specific needs:
 - `ArtCNN_C4F16_LL.glsl`: Trained with images downsampled in linear light.
 Use this if you suspect the content has been downsampled in linear light.
 - `ArtCNN_C4F16_SH.glsl`: Trained with LR images that have been downsampled with Hermite.
-Use this if you want some explicit sharpening.
+Use this if you want some mild sharpening.
 - `ArtCNN_C4F16_DN.glsl`: Trained with JPEG LR images that have been moderately compressed.
-Use this to clean compression artifacts at the expense of some fine-detail loss.
+Use this to clean compression artifacts at the expense of some fine-detail.
 - `ArtCNN_C4F16_DS.glsl`: Trained with JPEG LR images that have been moderately compressed and downsampled with Hermite.
 This provides artifact cleaning and sharpening, which might work well for low quality web sources.

-When in doubt of which variant to use, start with `ArtCNN_C4F16.glsl` to see if your system can handle it and go up or down from there.

 If you plan on using ArtCNN for fractional scaling factors below 2x, it's recommended that you change the default `dscale` from `hermite` to a sharper option to avoid blurring the image.